Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Tennessee is 3-3 against the spread, and 4-2 overall, at home this season.

-- At home, the Titans are winless ATS (0-1) as 9-point favorites or greater.
+- The Titans are winless ATS (0-1) as 8.5-point favorites or greater at home.

-- This season, in six home games, Tennessee has hit the over twice.
+- This season, in six home games, Tennessee has gone over the total twice.

-- On the road, Jacksonville has two wins against the spread and is 0-5 overall.
+- Jacksonville is 0-5 overall, with two wins against the spread, away from home.

-- Jacksonville has hit the over once in five road games this season.
+- In five away games this season, Jacksonville has hit the over once.

 Powered by Data Skrive.